 My overall thoughts on Hilma as a brand + their offerings is very positive.
 In a sea of artificial, big pharma-driven pills for relief and faux, perceived wellness, Hilma stands out.
 It’s nice to have an option like Hilma out there for the times when our bodies need a little help getting back to equilibrium.
 I view Hilma’s products as items that I will keep in our Farmacy aka natural healing cabinet (it’s our version of a medicine cabinet).

-As a big proponent of plant medicine as a remedy and overall wellness enhancer, I truly feel gratitude for crossing paths with a brand like Hilma that is changing how people view remedies.
+I’m a big proponent of plant medicine as a remedy and overall wellness enhancement.
+I truly feel gratitude for crossing paths with a brand like Hilma.
+They are changing how people view remedies.
 Though I don’t usually require the hard science in order to try or believe in a product, I realize that many individuals do.
-Thus, it’s neat that Hilma leads with the studies, science and backing that will allow their products to be seen as credible to those that seek science first.
+Thus, it’s neat that Hilma leads with the studies.
+They provide the science and backing that will make their products credible to those that seek science first.

-I admire that Hilma is advocating for plant power and how herbs and botanicals can be used strategically to target specific needs in the body.
+I admire that Hilma is advocating for plant power and how herbs and botanicals can target specific needs in the body.
 It’s actually incredible how plants have that ability.
 It’s evident simply by looking at Hilma’s product formulations that they are paying homage to plants.

 On a small side note, their branding is cool and I love the use of green.
 Forest green was actually going to be our wedding color before we decided to elope in 2020.